bubonic/TGC.bundle/TGC.bundle/README.md

+# BROKEN

+This PLEX agent is no broken and requires an entire rewrite.
+Anyone willing to take this on should probably look towards Selenium WebDriver to fix it.
+It's possible I may find time to get this up and running in the future, but as it stands it is now a broken agent. :*(

 # Requirements

 For now, this PLEX Agent requires urllib/urllib2 and BeautifulSoup to run.
 I believe the PLEXmediaserver comprises of these libraries already in the bundle, so there should be no need to download themm.